Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 6) Can You Spray Paint a Bird Cage?

-A few things to take note of if you choose to spray paint your bird cage:
+Here are a few things to take note of if you choose to spray paint your bird cage:

 • Your fingers will experience some finger fatigue from squeezing the nozzle too much